CONSERVATION IN ACTION ELEPHANT CALF RESCUE

 Success in conservation depends on how ready people are to do conservation: conservation cannot be left to conservation organization conservationists" conservation is far more than about wildlife.

-Our wildlife is our heritage and its about time that we ordinary citizens take lead in matters of protecting our unique wildlife heritage
+Our wildlife is our heritage and it's about time that we ordinary citizens take lead in matters of protecting our unique wildlife heritage.

 BECOME AN ELEPHANT AMBASSADOR

-Everyone has a stake in conserving elephants and rhinos, 40 years ago we had all the warning sighs for the Rhinos today we have them for the elephants if we don’t stop the killings its eventually going to be just us humans left as the last animals, we must come together if we are to successfully educate and inform people as to the existence of the illegal ivory trade, the devastating toll it is having on elephant populations and through that, call on governments from around the world to take proactive steps to tackle this illicit trade and save elephants.
+Everyone has a stake in conserving elephants and rhinos, 40 years ago we had all the warning signs for the Rhinos today we have them for the elephants if we don’t stop the killings its eventually going to be just us humans left as the last animals, we must come together if we are to successfully educate and inform people as to the existence of the illegal ivory trade, the devastating toll it is having on elephant populations and through that, call on governments from around the world to take proactive steps to tackle this illicit trade and save elephants.

 We cannot afford to be the generation that wipes out elephants to extinction.
 The loss of elephants in the wild, an iconic, intelligent and social species, would not only make the world a lesser place it would have serious environmental and economic repercussions.

-When the buying stops, the killing can too, you can become part of the change visit the nursery at Nairobi and once you hear their stories you will understand where my inspiration comes from join our global community for wildlife warriors and ambassadors through petitions, public marches, joining conservation organizations and social media #iworry campaign visit www.iworry.org for more details on how to get involved
+When the buying stops, the killing can too, you can become part of the change visit the nursery at Nairobi and once you hear their stories you will understand where my inspiration comes from, join our global community for wildlife warriors and ambassadors through petitions, public marches, joining conservation organizations and social media #iworry campaign visit www.iworry.org for more details on how to get involved

 If you are not radiant with joy and friendliness, if you are not filled with overflowing love and goodwill for all beings and all creatures and all creation, one thing is certain: You will never know true happiness.